- Programs & Events

 For current events, please see our events page

-Here are a sampling of past events and projects
+Here is a sampling of past events and projects:

 A conference held at the University of Michigan in March 2011 with a keynote address by Dr. Nancy Barcelo, President of Northern New Mexico College, and breakout sessions featuring faculty from across the UM campus.
 Topics of discussion included:

 - Considering Leadership Positions